When injuries have been sustained in a motorcycle accident.

 However, when operating a motorcycle there is no No‑Fault coverage.
 As a result there is no coverage through the insurance company for the motorcycle for payment of medical and lost earnings.

-Medical and loss of earnings must be coverage through some secondary health coverage if you have such coverage.
+Medical and loss of earnings must be coverage through some secondary health coverage or disability policy if you have such coverage.
 If not outstanding medical bills or paid medical bills will be a direct part of the claim against the other party involved.